 Youth Crisis Shelters

-YFA serves over 700 youth and their families annually at its three youth crisis shelters, providing a safe, nurturing environment free from substance misuse and all forms of abuse.
+YFA serves over 700 children and their families annually at its three youth crisis shelters, providing a safe, nurturing environment free from substance misuse and all forms of abuse.

 For immediate help, call 9-1-1 or the Suicide Crisis Lifeline at 9-8-8.

-YFA’s Residential Group Care facilities welcome youth in crisis 24/7/365.
-We serve youth ages 10-17 who are:
+YFA’s residential group care facilities welcome youth in crisis 24/7/365.
+We serve children ages 10-17 who are:

 Runaway or homeless